Operation Sportpalast: 6–7 March

-The Germans lacked information on the location of PQ 12, as their aircraft and submarines had failed to spot the convoy again.
+The Germans lacked information on the location of Convoy PQ 12, as their aircraft and submarines had failed to spot the convoy again.
 Ciliax was still unaware that the Home Fleet was operating near his ships.
-Tirpitz flew off two Arado Ar 196 float planes on the morning of 7 March, but they did not find PQ 12.
+Tirpitz flew off two Arado Ar 196 float planes on the morning of 7 March, but they did not find Convoy PQ 12.
 Ciliax also detached the three destroyers to undertake independent searches.
 Weather conditions remained bad throughout the day, with frequent squalls and blizzards.
 The two convoys passed one another in the afternoon.
 Z25 came within 10 mi of QP 8 but did not sight it.
-During the afternoon of 7 March the Admiralty warned PQ 12 that German ships might be operating in its vicinity.
+During the afternoon of 7 March the Admiralty warned Convoy PQ 12 that German ships might be operating in its vicinity.
 In response, the convoy temporarily altered its course to the north before turning east again to avoid an area of sea ice.

 At around 4:30 pm Friedrich Ihn spotted the Izhora.
 Tirpitz changed course to join the destroyer.
 Friedrich Ihn attacked and hit Izhora with a torpedo, but the cargo ship's radio operator managed to send a sighting report before it sank.
 This was received by the Home Fleet, giving Tovey an approximate location for the German force.
 The British also intercepted a radio transmission from a German submarine at 4:40 pm which was wrongly identified as having been sent by Tirpitz.
-Radio direction finding indicated that this transmission had been sent from near PQ 12, and Tovey issued orders for six of his destroyers to detach and search the route that the German ships might be using to return to Norway from Izhora's position while the main battle fleet proceeded to the north-east to protect the convoy.
+Radio direction finding indicated that this transmission had been sent from near Convoy PQ 12, and Tovey issued orders for six of his destroyers to detach and search the route that the German ships might be using to return to Norway from Izhora's position while the main battle fleet proceeded to the north-east to protect the convoy.
 Tovey received Ultra intelligence that afternoon which confirmed that the Germans were hunting the convoys rather than seeking to prevent an Allied landing.
 Another radio signal from a German submarine that was intercepted at 7:40 pm led Tovey and his staff to wrongly believe that Tirpitz was rapidly sailing south.

 Ciliax continued to search for the convoys during the afternoon of 7 March.
 His destroyers ran low on fuel, and Friedrich Ihn was detached to refuel in Narvik and then rejoin the battle group.
 Two attempts to refuel the other destroyers from Tirpitz failed due to bad weather, and they were sent to Tromsø instead.
 The battleship suffered mechanical problems on 7 March that could not be repaired at sea.
 This limited her speed to 29.5 kn.